MalteBerlin/code-guideline/vue.md

 ## Style

-No limit to style codes but try to refactor it and keep it in a seperate file, then import inside component.
+No limit to style codes but try to refactor it and keep it in a separate file, then import inside component.

 ## Accessing store